Sleep Medicine

 Please bring the following items with you the day of your sleep study:

-• List of your medications
+• List of all medications you currently take

-• Loose fitting clothing, preferably 2-piece pajamas
+• Loose fitting clothing, preferably two-piece pajamas

 What are you monitoring during my study?